 The Crane Mountains neighborhood is the result of an intensive analysis of the existing situation and the ambition to create a CO₂-neutral housing development on the periphery of Berlin.
 The existing and historic building types, construction methods and street spaces of Rüdersdorf were analyzed and evaluated and used as the basis for a new residential development.

 The result is a 350-unit ensemble that deliberately avoids the single-family house and seeks to create more density, thus saving CO₂ at the time of construction.
-Of the former ruins of the LPG Kranichblick, the old chimney and the silos will be preserved as landmarks.
+Of the ruins of the former calf fattening plant craine mountans, the old chimney and the silos will be preserved as landmarks.
 Around these landmarks, the two central squares of the neighborhood will be created, with co-working, daycare, local supply, sports and micro-hubs.
 These micro-hubs are the starting point for every delivery, but also for new mobility offers.

 The neighborhood is dominated by closely spaced row houses with 1-6 residential units, which slightly jump back and forth to each other and are intersected by play and fun streets.
 New mobility offerings manage to reduce personal transportation to one car per household, despite the location on the metropolitan periphery.
 An underground parking garage then makes the streets car-free.
 Inside each block is a shared green oasis with small private gardens and large common areas.
 On the one hand, it is urban village-like, on the other, pure nature.